bayesimpact/retrospective-bot/DEPLOY.md

 heroku run python manage.py db upgrade
 ```

-And you're good to get glossing!
-Open up Slack and type `/gloss help` to start.
+And you're good to go!
+Open up Slack and type `/retro help` to start.

 #### Upgrade on Heroku